mwdavisii/nyx/readme.md

     };
   };
 ```

-This will maintain the secrets skeleton, but should not error since no decryption configuration is provided.

 If you want to actually build and decrypt secrets, here is what my secrets repository looks like: